atn832/svg_drawing_animation/README.md

 ## Difference with other packages

 - [drawing_animation](https://pub.dartlang.org/packages/drawing_animation) served as inspiration for this package.
+It appears not to be maintained any more.
 Check out the table below for differences.
 - [flutter_svg](https://pub.dev/packages/flutter_svg) provides a Widget to render static SVG.
 We use flutter_svg to parse SVG.
 - [animated_svg](https://pub.dev/packages/animated_svg) makes smooth transitions between two different SVG.